 Since 2016, Russia has become an extremely effective disruptor.
 From its social media “firehose of falsehood” to its recent Solar Winds hacking of U.S. government agencies to its interference in the 2016 U.S. election to its nefarious clampdown on domestic opposition, Russia’s leaders have played exceptionally divisive and explosive cards on the world stage.
 But what will Russia do next?
 In reflecting on years of its disruption, what does the future hold?
 How vulnerable is the U.S. to information gleaned during the Solar Winds hack, and how can we use a better understanding of Russia to better protect our democracy, our world — and ourselves?

 This livestream series is a partnership among the Santa Fe Council on International Relations, the Phoenix Council on Foreign Relations, and the Melikian Center for Russian, Eurasian and East European Studies at Arizona State University.
 Over at least five livestreams, we’ll explore key facets of Russia’s disruption with leading thinkers, journalists, activists, ambassadors, and more.
-While the full roster of speakers is still under development, we’ll host our second talk in the series on March 18:
+While the full roster of speakers is still under development, we’ll host our fourth talk in the series on May 19:

 Russia’s challenge to the U.S.-centered world order began before Donald Trump’s presidency, with the two nations locked for decades over their interests and values in the changing international system.
 Russia-US rivalry will continue to prevail — even if the U.S. is prepared to address some issues of mutual importance.
 Narrowing differences between the two nations will remain difficult until the transition to a new global order is completed.